Short Inca Trail to Machu Picchu (Code CSIT2) - Full Itinerary

 - Entry to Huayna Picchu ($60)

-- Tips for the guide, cook and porters
+- Tips for the guide, and assistant guides, if any.

 - Extra activities (ie Cola de Mono zipline)